porkostomus/jekyll-now/_posts/2018-7-5-4clojure-56-Distinct.md

 title: 4clojure-56-Distinct
 ---

-Remove duplicates from a sequence.
-Order of the items must be maintained.
+Remove duplicate items from a sequence.
+Order must be maintained.

-However, we may not use the ```distinct``` function (because that would be too easy):
+While we are not allowed to use the ```distinct``` function (because that would be too easy), we can still examine its source code to inform our answer:

     user=> (source distinct)
     (defn distinct